Open House Festival

 Admiral’s House

 One of the oldest surviving parts of the site, Admiral’s House, overlooking the Thames, was once the residence of the Governor of the Royal Hospital for Seamen.
 Originally designed by John Webb for Charles II as part of a plan to create a royal palace to rival Versailles, it was later part of the complex to house seamen of the Royal Navy who could no longer go to sea.
-New this year for Open House is the Morning Room, displaying a collection of items relating to Admiral Nelson.
+The Morning Room displays a collection of items relating to Admiral Nelson.
 A rare chance to view this elegant space.

 Grand Square